 Deliberately fueled by the author himself.
 Itsuki hints that both he and Mikuru are merely putting up acts in order to fit the personalities that Haruhi expects them to have.
 However, neither the show nor the novels have actually shown this to be true.

 Author's Saving Throw: Though planned before base-breaking "Endless Eight" and character re-visualization in the anime, both producers and fans hoped the movie would be this.
-Whether it succeeded or not is up to debate, but at least it seems to have fixed part of the fanbase's rage, it certainly didn't save the franchise from ultimately dying.
+Whether it succeeded or not is up to debate; while it seems to have fixed part of the fanbase's rage, it certainly didn't save the franchise from ultimately dying.

 Broken Base: Endless Eight.
 To summarize each side's arguments: those for "Endless Eight" argue that the episodes are distinct because each is animated from scratch, and call it an incredibly effective illustration — if going through the loop eight times is grating on your nerves, imagine how Yuki feels).
 Those against "Endless Eight" call it meaningless filler with virtually-identical scripts that wasted almost an entire season on what was a single, brief story in the novels.
 Another criticism leveled at it was that, although Yuki outlined the minor variations of the countless loops, we never got to see most of them, making it even more boring than the plot itself needed it to be.
 And then, there are those who think that it was a waste of animation, but the fan meltdown was more hilarious than anything KyoAni could have animated, so it was worth it after all.
 The franchise, especially animated, has never been afraid to screw with viewer expectations so it was pretty much in keeping with the nature of the show.
 It's been compared to Monty Python's Flying Circus for a reason, after all.
 On the other hand, backlash against "Endless Eight" and Nagaru Tanigawa reaching George R. R. Martin level of Schedule Slip pretty much killed the show as an anime property.